FarmDyn/documentation/docs/template/other_type_of_buildings.md

                                            v_buysilos(manChain,silos,t1,nCur1));
 ```

-The manure silos are linked to the manure storage needs which are
+The manure silos are linked to the manure storage needs, which are
 described in chapter Manure.
 A similar inventory equation as for manure
 silos is implemented for the other buildings: